ESPRI-Mod/hermes-shell/docs/installation.rst

 ===================================
-Prodiguer Shell - Installation
+HERMES Shell - Installation
 ===================================

-**Note** - it is assumed that your OS is setup correctly as documented `here <https://github.com/Prodiguer/prodiguer-shell/blob/master/docs/os-setup.rst>`_.
+**Note** - it is assumed that your OS is setup correctly as documented `here <https://github.com/Prodiguer/hermes-shell/blob/master/docs/os-setup.rst>`_.

 1: Open terminal session
 ----------------------------